Without even trying, I've lived on the edge of a knife.

-The villain is forgiven this time, but he's reminded he won't be if it happens again.
+The villain is forgiven this time, but they're reminded they won't be if it happens again.

 - "Get out of Jail Free" Card

-A villain who has reformed is spared the punishment she rightfully deserves for former misdeeds.
+A villain who has reformed is spared the punishment they rightfully deserve for former misdeeds.

 - Go and Sin No More

-A villain realizes the error of his ways and prepares for punishment from the hero.
-Instead, the hero lets him go and tells him to atone for what he's done.
+A villain realizes the error of their ways and prepares for punishment from the hero.
+Instead, the hero lets them go and tells them to atone for what they've done.

 - Good Feels Good